d12frosted/elpa-mirror/gnu/denote-readme.txt

   Renaming only occurs relative to the current directory.
 Files are not moved between directories.

+  As a final step after the `FILE', `TITLE', `KEYWORDS', and `SIGNATURE' are collected, ask for confirmation, showing the difference between old and new file names.

+  Do not ask for confirmation if the `denote-rename-no-confirm' option is set to a non-nil value ([The `denote-rename-no-confirm' option]).

   If the `FILE' has Denote-style front matter for the `TITLE' and `KEYWORDS', ask to rewrite their values in order to reflect the new input (this step always requires confirmation and the underlying buffer is not saved, so consider invoking `diff-buffer-with-file' to double-check the effect).
-The rewrite of the `FILE' and `KEYWORDS' in the front matter should not affect the rest of the front matter.
+The rewrite of the `TITLE' and `KEYWORDS' in the front matter should not affect the rest of the front matter.

-  If the file doesn’t have front matter but is among the supported file types (per `denote-file-type'), add front matter at the top of it and leave the buffer unsaved for further inspection.
+  If the file does not have front matter but is among the supported file types (per `denote-file-type'), add front matter at the top of it and leave the buffer unsaved for further inspection.